mr2raccoon/caactus/README.md

 - for saving the global table enter your respective `project_directory/9_data_analysis/` directory by copying the filepath
 - Technically from this point on, you can continue to use whatever software / workflow your that is easiest for use for subsequent data analysis.

+##Data analysis
+The last two sub-chapters provide a possible solution for you in python.
+The script we provide here, gives you an example but needs to modified so that it meets the variables you used.

-### 11.1 Creating Summary Statistics
+### 11 Creating Summary Statistics
 - call the `summary_statistics` script from the cmd prompt
 - enter your respective `project_directory/9_data_analysis/` directory by copying the filepath

-### 10. Data analysis
-The last two sub-chapters provide a possible solution for you in python.
-The script we provide here, gives you an example but needs to modified so that it meets the variables you used.
-### 10.1 Data Modelling
+### 12. Data Modelling
 - call the `pln_modelling` script from the cmd prompt
 - enter your respective `project_directory/9_data_analysis/` directory by copying the filepath